ddttom/doc2web/docs/prd.md

 ### 1.3 Project Scope

-doc2web is focused on the conversion of DOCX documents to HTML and Markdown formats.
+doc2web is focused on the conversion of DOCX documents to HTML format.
 The scope includes:

 - Processing individual files, directories of files, and file lists
 - Extracting and preserving styles, images, and document structure